-As the concern around hygiene continues to grow, a lot of consumers are looking to the strongest household cleaners, which unfortunately, contain a lot of chemicals that may be toxic for both our health and the environment (1).
-Also, with the mad rush for cleaning supplies (as well as foodstuffs), consumers may only find empty shelves when looking for the household cleaners, natural or not.
+As concerns around hygiene continue to grow, a lot of consumers are looking for the strongest household cleaners, which, unfortunately, contain a lot of chemicals that may be toxic for both our health and the environment (1).
+Also, with the mad rush for cleaning supplies (as well as foodstuffs), consumers may only find empty shelves when looking for household cleaners, natural or not.

 Fortunately, there are effective natural alternatives that you can use to clean your home.
 What’s more, a lot of these products not only contain natural antibacterial qualities that help to keep your family and home clean and hygienic, but they may already be a part of your household.

 Natural products for home hygiene

 A common staple in many households, especially baking enthusiasts, baking soda can help to keep your home clean by fighting against dirt, grease, and even odors.
 Additionally, research published in the Journal of the American Dental Association found that baking soda contains strong stain removal and whitening properties.